hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 For custom events and queries, Serf sends either a _user event_, or _user query_ message.
 This message contains a Lamport time, event name, and event payload.
 Because user events are sent along the gossip layer, which uses UDP, the payload and entire message framing must fit within a single UDP packet.

+`UserEventSizeLimit` can be configured, but a hard limit of `9KB` is applied.
+It's up to the user to make sure that the "user event"'s network transmission "path" fits their MTU and/or other packet constraints.